serena-peschiaroli/javacert-simulazione-2-mattina/README.md

 I scored 90 marks in the Java Foundations exam!
-I scored OCAJF marks in the 90 exam!
-Exception will be thrown at run time.
+I scored OCAJF marks in the 90 exam! x Exception will be thrown at run time.
 Compilation error

 __________________________________________________